-Directly molding sand castings from historic original castings or other physical models relies upon the skills of an experienced mold maker to create a sand mold for metal casting without a foundry pattern by using an original casting or model as a loose pattern.
-A typical foundry pattern is constructed to take advantages of industrial process efficiencies of scale and castings are made less expensive by increasing the volume, but loose pattern molding is economical for a handful of castings or even reproduction of just one casting.
-There are some setup costs for making a directly molded casting, but most of the work goes directly towards making the sand mold.
+Directly molding sand castings from historic castings or other models relies upon the skills of a mold maker to create a sand mold for metal casting without a foundry pattern by using an original casting or model as a loose pattern.
+A typical foundry pattern is constructed to take advantage of efficiencies of scale and castings are made less expensive by increasing volume, but loose pattern molding is an economical process for making small quantities of castings.

 Hard tooling or a foundry pattern is sometimes necessary to achieve dimensional precision and repeatability, but a directly molded sand casting can capture some original textures and details better than hard tooling.
-Rough, distressed, or intricately detailed designs tend to work well in directly molded sand castings.
-Whereas castings with geometrically precise or smooth surfaces tend to mold better with hard tooling.
-Richmond Iron chooses the best molding method for each project based on the volume, shape, size and metal to be poured.
+Rough, distressed, or intricately detailed designs tend to work well in directly molded sand castings, whereas castings with geometrically precise or smooth surfaces tend to mold better with hard tooling.

 Direct sand molding from original castings for historic reproductions.

 Historic cast iron can be reproduced by directly sand molding an original casting.
 Reproductions are 1% smaller than the original, but they are otherwise exact reproductions of the original and even the smallest details are captured and reproduced.
 Direct molding small numbers of casings avoids the costs of a foundry pattern.